-NOTES:

-This is an overview of the academic year.
-A day-by-day schedule will be distributed.
-Please note that all academic calendar dates are subject to change at any time.
+NOTES: This is an overview of the academic year.
+Day-by-day schedules will be distributed and are subject to change.

 The Kentucky College of Optometry (KYCO) is the 22nd optometry school in the nation and the first in Kentucky.
 KYCO welcomed its inaugural class in 2016, pioneers in the birthplace of rural optometry, who will have an opportunity to make a real and lasting impact.
 The inaugural class will be part of our great undertaking, called by many a "Vision of Hope".
 Our four-year program will leverage the expanded scope of practice permitted by Kentucky law governing the practice of optometry.
 This law provides for selective laser and peri-ocular surgical procedures, allowing KYCO to bring modes of treatment not previously obtainable on a significant basis to underserved areas.
 The new \$55 million cutting-edge vision care facility completed constructed the spring of 2017 and is equipped with the finest ophthalmic instruments under the expert guidance of faculty members skilled and licensed in these optometric treatments.